Description

 - Titrate upward based on response and tolerability

-3. Injection Site Management:
+3. Injection Site Care:

-- Multiple injections require careful site rotation
+- Multiple injections need careful site rotation

 - Use different anatomical areas for different peptides when possible

-4. Timing Optimization:
+4. Timing Tuning:

 - Mazdutide: Once weekly, any day